 When they take over an account, they can send spyware and viruses to any content listed in the account.
 The recipient will think it came from you and the malware spreads.

-People who use email for only personal communications still should consider email encryption for anything that might contain personal data.
+People who use email only for personal communications should still consider email encryption for anything that might contain personal data.
 Business communications should consider it essential.
 While it’s unfortunate that there are individuals who live under a low moral compass and find stealing on the Internet acceptable, the fact is they are there.

 An email that is not encrypted is like leaving the door to your home unlocked for unwelcome intruders.
 To prevent unwelcome access to your email communications, apply these simple steps to secure both your personal information and the data of all your email contacts.